Montessori the Millhopper Way

 Christina Miller is the founder and director of Millhopper Montessori School, LLC.
 She is trained and certified by the Montessori Association of Florida (MAF) for pre-primary education, American Montessori Society (AMS) for Elementary education, holds a B.A. in elementary education and an M.A. in curriculum design.
 One of her many pursuits is co-owning Dynamic Didactic Developware, a software company that created “Mentors Mathematic,” an innovative software and manipulative program used to teach younger children place value in the four mathematic operations.

 Building for the Future

 Millhopper Montessori School (MMS) was founded in 1977 and offered Early Childhood, Preschool, and Kindergarten.
 The long-range plan set by the President, Christina Miller, was to develop a complete Montessori program beginning with age two and continuing through Middle School.
 In 1979, the school moved to a cottage-style building at 4840 NW 23rd Avenue and served Early Childhood through 3rd Grade.
 In 1989, the new, custom-designed school located near Santa Fe Community College was completed to serve Early Childhood through Elementary.
 In 1990, a cottage classroom was appended to allow for further expansion to serve toddlers.
 In the summer of 1997, the new Elementary/Middle School (The Stresing-Camp Educational Wing) was built.

 MMS presently enjoys a spacious facility for its children, age two through Middle School.
 Millhopper Montessori’s mission is to provide a comprehensive education through the Middle School level.

 Mission and Description

 Long and Short Term Goals

 The Montessori structure at MMS embraces a state-of-the-art learning environment with a curriculum honoring various learning styles.
 MMS will build upon its current reputation to continue being a model school.

 A Commitment to Quality

-Millhopper Montessori School has enjoyed a high reputation in quality and goodwill since 1977.
+Millhopper Montessori School has enjoyed a reputation of quality and goodwill since 1977.
 As the school expands to meet its goals, the commitment to remaining a high quality school with a family-style atmosphere holds a top priority.
-Tuition prices will be competitive; although at the higher end of the Gainesville’s school spectrum because of the superior quality offered.
+Tuition prices will be competitive, but at the higher end of the Gainesville’s school spectrum because of the superior quality offered.